frankschmitt/advent_of_code/2017/14-disk_defragmenter/README.md

 # Overall approach
 The first part is pretty straightforward - we compute the KnotHash for the 128 input strings, convert each to a hex number and count the 1 bits in that number.
 For the second part, we:
-- mark each square that carries a 1 bit with an 'X'
+- build an undirected graph: each occupied cell becomes a vertex, and for each pair of occupied neighbour cells, we add an edge
-- iterate over each 'X' square in the grid check how many of its neighbours already are marked with a number if 0: mark the square with the next number if 1: use the neighbour's number for the current square if > 1: use the lowest of the neighbour's numbers, and forall remaining neighbour's numbers: mark them with this number, as well ("merge" two distinct areas that got connected by the current square)
+- compute the number of connected components in the graph We use the excellent [JGraphT|http://jgrapht.org] library for part II.

 # Usage

 ## Installation